tslearn-team/tslearn/README.md

 `tslearn` is a Python package that provides machine learning tools for the analysis of time series.
 This package builds on `scikit-learn`, `numpy` and `scipy` libraries.
-At some point, it should be available on PyPI (as soon as it proves sufficiently helpful for the community).

 # Dependencies